Skip to main content

 Belgica's polar pioneers

-From 21 June, come and meet the expedition members of the Belgica.
-Some 125 years ago, they set off from Antwerp to the last blind spot on the world map: Antarctica.
+- CLOSED - In 1897 the Belgica set off from Antwerp to the last blind spot on the world map: Antarctica.
 The expedition got stuck in the polar ice and made history as a result.
-Learn how the men managed to survive, who followed in their footsteps, and what Antarctica is like today.
+The expo showed how the men managed to survive, who followed in their footsteps, and what Antarctica is like today.

 Subscribe to our newsletter